Strand Parishes Trust

 2. Establish local connection: Must be resident in or employed/formerly employed in the London Borough of Westminster

-3. Work through appropriate sponsors: Applications must come from recognized organizations like Social Services or CAB
+3. Work through appropriate sponsors: Applications must come from recognised organisations like Social Services or CAB

-4. Show use of other services: Applicants should demonstrate they are taking advantage of all support offered by local services, including the referring organization
+4. Show use of other services: Applicants should demonstrate they are taking advantage of all support offered by local services, including the referring organisation

 5. Provide comprehensive information: Sponsors are encouraged to complete application forms thoroughly with as much detail as possible